ErikBot42/discrete-logic-simulator/README.md

 # discrete-logic-simulator
-(unfinished) Logic simulator for tick based games such as VCB
+Logic simulator for tick based games such as VCB